yucelzeynep/Task-estimation-from-activity-logs/README.md

 # Task estimation from activity logs
 This repository contains the resources necessary for reproducing the results reported in our manuscript.
 The implementation is done in Python 3.5.2 with no specific dependencies.

+Specifically, the repository is organized as collection main routines, auxiliaries and tools.
+The dataset analyzed during the study is not publicly available, since it contains privacy information and relates to the performance of the software company.
+Nevertheless, it is available from the corresponding author on reasonable request.
+In addition, we provide information on the contents of the organization of the data set, since it helps in understanding our software.

-Specifically, it is organized as collection data, main routines, auxiliaries and tools.
-Please see below for brief explanation of each component.
+Please see below for brief explanation of each software component.
 For a high-level overview of each script, please see the docstrings appearing on the top of each file and for low-level descriptions please look into the functions.

 **Data and annotations**

-The activity logs and task annotations are provided together.
-Namely, the columns in data/annotation_*.csv involve both the descriptors and the assigned tasks as organized as follows
+The activity logs and task annotations are provided together as comma separated values (with file names annotation_*.csv).
+The columns of the csv files involve both the descriptors and the assigned tasks organized as follows

 | Column no. |Contents |
 | :---       |:------  |